 Enough is Enough aims to make the Internet safer for children and families.
 A variety of research relating to a number of topics including internet safety, cyberbulling and social media is accessible via their website.

 Kidscape is a registered charity which works to prevent bullying and protect lives.
 Advice and information is provided for children, families and professionals.
 Their anti-bullying parent advice line is available to offer guidance and support for parents, carers or family members who are concerned about a child or young person being bullied in person or over social platforms or phones.

-The CyberSmile Foundation is a non-profit organization which aims to tackle all forms of digital abuse and bullying online.
-Their community forum is available for people to ask questions and share their experiences in a supportive community.
+The CyberSmile Foundation is a non-profit organization which aims to tackle all forms of digital abuse and bullying online..
 The CyberSmile Foundation’s Global Support Service aims to support victims of cyberbullying and online abuse.
 Trained support advisors, many of which have been in similar situations, work to provide tailored help.
-If you would like to contact them please email as much about your problem to email@example.com and an advisor will make contact .
+If you would like to contact them please email as much about your problem to firstname.lastname@example.org and an advisor will make contact .

 ThinkuKnow is an online resource which is tailored for different age ranges and groups.
 It provides advice and information about online safety.

 The UK Safer Internet Centre provides e-safety tips, advice and resources for young people and children.
 Their Hotline provides a place for people to anonymously report child sexual abuse images and videos.

 If you are a professional who works with children or young people and you have online safety concerns please call them on their helpline.